zcash/zips/draft-issuance.md

 "Network upgrade" - to be interpreted as described in ZIP 200.
 [2]

-“Block Subsidy” - to be interpreted as described in ZIP TBD [3]
+“Block Subsidy” - to be interpreted as described in the Zcash Protocol Specification (TODO ZIP Editors: link from comment).

-“Issuance” - to be interpreted as described in ZIP TBD [3]
+“Issuance” - the sum of Block Subsidies over time.
+(TODO ZIP Editors: work out if this definition is correct or can be removed).

 “We” - the ZIP authors, owners listed in the above front matter